sensu/sensu-docs/content/sensu-go/5.0/guides/deployment-guide.md

 This means that Sensu backend infrastructure should be provisioned to provide sustained IO operations per second (IOPS) appropriate for the rate of monitoring events the system will be required to process.

-For more detail, please our [Hardware Requirements][1] document describes the minimum and recommended hardware specifications for running the Sensu backend.
+For more detail, our [hardware requirements][1] document describes the minimum and recommended hardware specifications for running the Sensu backend.

 ## Communications security